WrestleMania XL lineup: The updated card for the biggest event of the year - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for WrestleMania XL, which will held April 6-7 in Philadelphia, Pennsylvania at Lincoln Financial Field.
+The following matches are advertised for the WrestleMania XL event that will held April 6-7 in Philadelphia, Pennsylvania at Lincoln Financial Field.

 WrestleMania XL Night One